 This doesn’t mean neglecting your family though.
 You can still take care of them by praying for them, giving good counsel (it’s not always about money alone), and providing for them materially and financially.
 Prayerfully work through the process, and let them know what you can handle.
-Maybe you can take care of one dependent member for about five years, or raise seed money to set some of them up in a trade or vocation.
+Maybe you can take care of one dependent member for about five years, or set some of them up in a trade or vocation.
 Respectfully, give them the assurance that you would do what the Bible instructs you to do, but also let them know you cannot take care of everybody.

 Demonstrate to them that ministry is a worthy vocation.
 Sometimes our own sloppy attitude in presenting missionary work gives the wrong impression and causes them to worry.
 The Lord says a worker deserves his wages.
 Explain to them that you would be paid; you may not know how, but you will receive your reward.
-Don’t be arrogant about it.
 Humbly walk through the layers of authority in your family, and pray through the whole process.

 Question: Our children were born and raised in a foreign mission field where they learnt the language and customs of a different people group.
 Their only interactions with other family members have been scanty online meetings.
 We are preparing to bring them home for the first time in 15 years.
 How can we make it a comfortable and fulfilling time for them and the rest of the family?

-Find out if there are other couples in a similar situation and discuss what they have discovered to be helpful.
+Find out if other couples are in a similar situation and discuss what they have discovered to be helpful.
 In the meantime, prepare the children early on what to expect when you go to visit.
 One issue that can cause pain for the family back home is when missionary kids are unable to speak the mother tongue.
 The family may feel that their culture is being forgotten or pushed aside in favour of others.
 To help the situation, teach your children the proper greetings, gestures, and words with which to address grandparents and other family members.
 Talk to them about your culture—food, language, family setting, economic activities— both the positive and negative aspects to avoid culture shock.
-Bring their attention to points of variance and intrigue between your home culture and the mission field culture.

-Help the family back at home to understand that your children are third culture kids, so if interactions with them are not smooth, they should be considerate.
-You can also orient the family at home about the setting your children have grown up in, so they can empathize and be supportive.
-Plan the visit home, so it is a purposeful one.
-Work through what you will spend your time doing, who you will visit, places you would go to, and the experiences you would want your children and your family to have together.
+Help the family back at home to understand that your children are third culture kids, so their interactions with them may not be smooth.
+You can also orient your family about the setting your children have grown up in, so they can empathize and be supportive.
+Work through what you will spend your time doing; who you will visit, places you would go to, and the experiences you would want your children and your family to have together.

-The tension between missionary calling and such family issues is a common experience for African missionaries.
+The tension between missionary calling and family issues is a common experience for African missionaries.
 If you find yourself in this situation, you are not alone.
-Bring your concerns before the Lord in prayer and seek godly counsel and encouragement from those who understand this terrain.
+Bring your concerns before the Lord in prayer and seek godly counsel and encouragement from those who understand the terrain.
 Do not hesitate to ask for help from Christian brothers and sisters who can offer it.
-God knew what you would face, and yet He called you.
-Trust Him to help you to obey His Word concerning your calling and your obligations to your family.
-It may not be an easy road, but God is faithful.
+God knew what you would face when he called you.
+Trust him to help you to obey his Word concerning your calling and your obligations to your family.
+It may not be easy, but God is faithful.

 P.10